sergeystaf15/sergeystaf15/README.md

 4) Massa.
 Synchronization the first time? no. Sync on the second or maybe 100 times? no, f@ck off.
 It's already episode 17 of the sync struggle and there's no end in sight!
 And overall the project is stunning if you read more.

 That's it, I'm done!
+<br><br>
+<b>Day 1039~</b><br>
+The holidays are over, Christmas and New Year's Eve are over.
+It's sad and I'm really sad about it.
+But the good news is that SUI sent me an invitation to the second phase of the test and, of course, I am already participating in it.
+So I won't be distracted and I'll see you in a week.